Ian Wooldridge: Early Fleet Street career

 Initially a cricket correspondent at the Mail, from 1972 Wooldridge wrote a weekly column which spread to other sports.
 He covered 10 Olympic Games, including the Sarajevo Winter Olympics in 1984.
 Writing before those games, he predicted a tragedy, but changed his mind after being there, saying they were amongst the best he had ever seen.
 He covered the Munich Olympics in 1972, and caused resentment among British runners with a brutish and insensitive attack on David Bedford; it emerged that he had had to take some ribbing from foreign journalists over Bedford's failure in the 10,000 metres.
 As well as the Olympics, Wooldridge covered Wimbledon tennis championships, heavyweight boxing world title bouts, football World Cups, Open and US Masters golf championships and America's Cups for the paper.
 His America's Cup reporting opened the sport to a wide audience beyond sailing enthusiasts.
 He was assisted by PR and friend David Redfern, of whom he said "with his help, the eyes of Coronation Street as well as the Squadron are on the Cup", but in reality it was Wooldridge's writing and interest that was the key.
 The last Olympics he covered was in Sydney in 2000.

 He branched into other areas, writing on a revolution in Portugal, flying with the RAF's Red Arrows, riding the Cresta Run, sparring with Ugandan dictator Idi Amin, and running the bulls at Pamplona.
 Wooldridge was newspaper columnist of the year twice, sportswriter of the year five times and sports feature writer of the year four times.
 His first job had been on the New Milton Advertiser, covering the funeral of a coal merchant; he intercepted every mourner to write down his or her name – holding up the interment by more than half an hour.
-According to his obituary in The Daily Telegraph, Wooldridge was sent to Alaska to cover the 1,100-mile dog sled race from Anchorage to Nome, travelling with a photographer in a one-engine aircraft steered by an old bush pilot.
-"You slept where you could", Wooldridge later recalled.
-"In trappers' huts with bare wire bedsteads to sleep on, cooking up horsemeat over a fire...
-We stayed with Eskimo families, Indian families – there were no hotels."

 Wooldridge ghosted a syndicated column for golfer Max Faulkner.
 Once, needing a good anecdote about Faulkner's Open success, he invented a story about the golfer just before he had teed off in the final round: Faulkner, he wrote, had scrawled "Open Champion 1949" on a ball which he handed to a young autograph hunter.
 Years later Wooldridge met American writer George Plimpton, who had come across the story.
 "Great tale", said Plimpton admiringly.
 "Total nonsense", Wooldridge replied.